 #11 Of course, the least effective method was to use no dust collection and no air filtration.
 However, the takeaway from this baseline test is to understand how unhealthy your workshop air can become after just a few cuts if you don't have effective dust collection and no air filtration.
 Don't ignore this warning.
 If you spend enough time breathing high concentrations of dust it certainly will affect your health one way or another.
 Most often people never connect the symptoms with the cause.

-In this test I used a 20x20x2" Nordic Pure MERV 12 Filter strapped to a Holmes HBF 2001DP-BM box fan.
-The Nordic Pure filter claims to meet the MERV 12 specification.
-However, as you can see in Figure 4, the Nordic Pure filter (with a claimed MERV 12 rating) doesn't perform much better than using no filter at all!
-Don't trust your health to discount filters or to filters rated less than MERV 11.
-I've tested 3M (Filtrete), Honeywell and Nordic Pure filters.
+In this test I used a 20x20x2" discount MERV 12 Filter strapped to a Holmes HBF 2001DP-BM box fan.
+The discount filter claims to meet the MERV 12 specification.
+However, as you can see in Figure 4, the discount filter (with a claimed MERV 12 rating) didn't perform much better than using no filter at all!
+I won't trust my health to to filters rated less than MERV 11 or to brands that I haven't personally tested with satisfactory results.
+I've tested 3M (Filtrete), Honeywell and discount filters.
 The 3M and Honeywell filters have always met or exceeded their marketing claims.
-The Nordic Pure filters are a complete waste of money.
-Their filters certainly do not live up to their marketing claims.

 #9 WEN 3410 - The 3410 is also a very popular model because it is very inexpensive at $126 including shipping.
 The WEN came in as the quietest option of the test but that is expected because it moved the least amount of air.
 As with the Powermatic, the advertised 400 CFM flow rating is overstated.
 I measured 257 CFM with brand new filters and 357 CFM with no filters installed.
 In terms of filtration performance for the price it is on par with the Powermatic PM 1200 but you would need to buy 4 WEN 3410 systems to equal the performance of one Powermatic PM 1200 system.